 In contemplative meditation one is trying to find the wordless wisdom of these concepts.
 Try to feel the essence of the words ‘God’ and ‘sin’ and let their reality penetrate your soul.
 If you are truly ready for this more advanced kind of meditation the truths of these words will come upon you as a sudden intuition or obscure certainty.

-This practice will lead into the kind of personal prayer common to contemplatives, and that is something we will be discussing next week.
+This practice will lead into the kind of personal prayer common to contemplatives, which you can read about by clicking HERE.

 If you enjoyed this article, please share it on your favourite social media or sign up for our email list to receive weekly reflections.
 If you want to learn more about Celtic Christianity and Contemplation, check out some of the free videos from our virtual retreat: Sacred Spaces: Contemplation and the Celtic Spirit.